Alesis Vortex: A better Manual: Functional Description and Midi Programming Guide

 dh

-48. Harry Ebbeson III says:
+48. Harry Ebbeson III Avatar

 I have the Vortex and am really starting to get into with regard to programming so I can use it live in my show.
 I have a custom guitar patch on my Korg M50 that I am triggering from the Vortex and I have set up the keytar so it will work with that patch.
 The problem is that when I turn the unit off, it seems to forget the changes I have made to it when I turn it on again.
 In fact, when I go assign the ribbon controller again (as well as the slider for volume) it fails to keep the changes, I have to reset the keytar and program it again from scratch.